danzafar/tidyspark/README.md

 spark_session()
 ```

-Unlike sparklyr, the output of the session is stored in the R session environment
+Unlike `sparklyr`, the output of the session is stored in the R session environment
 and it is not needed in subsequent code.
 For more information on connecting to remote
 Spark clusters you can use the `master` argument for `spark_session`.
 Refer to
 [this page](https://spark.apache.org/docs/latest/submitting-applications.html#master-urls)